lukmi15/M3ImageManipulator/README.md

 #### DONE:

 * A simple QSS style file for a dark theme is provided which colors the app and its dialogues dark
+* Therefore, there are 6 sliders in 2 groups - RGB & YUV
+* Only one of the 2 groups of sliders is enabled
+* Which group of sliders is enabled is determined by 2 radio buttons choosing between RGB and YUV
+* Values for R, G, B, & Y are from 0 to 100% and for U & V from -100% to 100%